Parrot Anafi: Parrot Gives DJI a Run in the Consumer Space

 There is some information that Parrot is also integrating 3D matting in ways that DJI has not before, but we see very little information about this on Parrot’s site.

 Parrot has also included some cool flight modes like follow me, orbit, waypoints, boomerang, tornado, and parabola.
-We look forward to testing those.
+Check out our video above, which walks through all of the details and shows off what the Anafi can do.
 Notably missing are some of the 360 stitching modes that DJI has started to play with – our favorite being Asteroid mode on the Mavic Air.

 The Anafi isn’t a slam dunk, let’s review some features that it notably doesn’t have, and some issues we have already spotted from promotional videos.